mikko-ahonen/usm-rfc/workflow-format.md

     <dd>When an implementation encounters a protocol element that it does not
         recognize, it should treat the rest of the protocol transaction as if the new element simply did not appear, and in particular, the implementation MUST NOT treat this as an error condition.
-[RFC ]</dd>
+[RFC7493]</dd>

     <dt>Must-Understand Policy</dt>
     <dd>Implementations do not tolerate the introduction of new elements
-        that they do not recognize, but treat this as an error condition.
-[RFC ]</dd>
+        that they do not recognize, but treat them as an error condition.
+        [RFC7493]</dd>
 </dl>

 ### Notational Conventions